omarwahba987/user-service/readme.md

-this task number A
-or run the program on command line we have two services first one for user run on port 8080 //cmd/user second one for todo list run on port 8081//cmd/todo
+run the program on command line we have two services first one for user run on port 8080 //cmd/user second one for todo list run on port 8081//cmd/todo